-Approximately half of the $146 million state operating budget comes from tuition revenue (59%) and half comes from state appropriation (41%).
+Over half of the $149 million state operating budget comes from tuition revenue (60%) and the remaining amount comes from state appropriation (40%).
 The state appropriation is the support, or subsidy, that comes from the State of Illinois with the intention of making a college education more affordable for students from Illinois.

 The non-state budgets are organized into various accounts within different fund groups that have unique characteristics and requirements.
 The expenditures are matched with the revenue source and the expenditures from these accounts are typically restricted or "earmarked".
 For example, funding from University Housing rental revenue must be spent on University Housing and grant funding must be spent on the purpose of the grant.
 The level of budgeted expenditures is dependent upon the anticipated revenues.
 In other words, if a grant is received, the funds can be spent; if the grant is not received, or is received at a lower funding level, expenditures are adjusted accordingly.